 In order to pass the student chapel, students must not miss it more than twice.
-Chapel occurs every Tuesday and Thursday.
-Students who are not able to attend chapel on campus may sign up for online chapel.

 Students must ensure that they register for online chapel.
 Students who register for online chapel must follow the regulations of the online chapel.
-Students who have a campus course before or after Tuesday or Thursday chapel must register for campus chapel.
-No exceptions will be made.

 Master of Arts in Global Leadership